stlouisn/airsonic_docker/readme.md

 [![Docker Pulls][docker_pulls_logo]][docker_hub_url]
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Airsonic is a web-based music player and streamer.
+Airsonic is a web-based music streamer, providing ubiquitous access to your music.
+Use it to share your music with friends, or to listen to your own music while at work.

 ### Tags